 Under New York’s workers compensation laws, there are certain deadlines that must be met in order for an injured worker or the family of a worker who died as a result of their injuries to claim benefits.
 These deadlines are called “statutes of limitations” and anytime these deadlines are missed, they put your potential claim at risk.

-Time frames for reporting injuries in New York
+Time Frame for Reporting Injuries in New York

 When you are injured on the job, the best policy is to report the accident to your immediate superior as soon as possible after the accident.
 New York law requires workers to report injuries within 30 days of the occurrence.
 It is important to note that under the law, workers have up to two years to file a claim if an injury has caused other damage.
 For example, if you slip and fall on the floor because of a wet surface, you may report the accident but may return immediately to work.
 If you subsequently develop back pain or another pain as a result of the injury, then filing a workers compensation claim is possible.